Stool Analysis - What's it all about and how can it help you?

 The GI EFFECTS COMPREHENSIVE STOOL PrOFILE includes an assessment of:

-The image for this blog provides a snapshot of part of the first page of a sample stool analysis report - which provides a high level overview of the findings that are detailed in the rest of the report.
+The image for this blog provides a snapshot of part of the first page of a sample stool analysis report.
+The first page provides a high level overview of the findings that are detailed in the rest of the report.

 How do you get a stool test?

-If you have an IBS diagnosis, or struggle with managing another gut-related condition, and would like to run a private stool test to provide all the additional data I’ve described above, then please do get in touch (see Next steps below).
+If you have an IBS diagnosis, struggle with managing another gut-related condition, or would simply like to understand more about what’s going in on your gut - we can run a private stool test all the additional data I’ve described above.
+Please do get in touch (see Next steps below).

-Most high quality stool tests of this nature are in the region of £350-£400.
-At Gut Reaction, the GI Effects Comprehensive Stool Profile accompanies my Rebalance programme which includes time together to help support you along your gut health journey.
+Private stool tests usually cost £350-£400.
+At Gut Reaction, the GI Effects Comprehensive Stool Profile accompanies my Rebalance programme which includes time together to support you along your gut health journey.

 Do you have IBS, bloating or digestives issues and need the tools and support to make improvements to your gut health and digestion?